openoakland/openbudgetoakland/CONTRIBUTING.md

 ## 6. Publishing Changes
 Make changes on your personal fork or branch.
 If you have repo access, and your changes are ready for review, you can merge them into the development branch and publish to the staging site for review.
 You can also publish changes to your own server and merge to development afterwards.

+## 7. Creating/Updating Budget Timeline
+The timeline is made using [TimelineJS](http://timeline.knightlab.com), an open-source tool that enables anyone to build visually rich, interactive timelines.
+Beginners can create a timeline using nothing more than a Google spreadsheet, like the one we used for the Timeline above.
+Experts can use their JSON skills to create custom installations, while keeping TimelineJS's core functionality.

 ### Publishing to Staging
 If you have access to the openoakland repo, you can easily publish a preview of your changes to [staging.openbudgetoakland.org](http://staging.openbudgetoakland.org) with the script below.